 In late 2006, the District learned that the Harrison Township site was being donated to the Sycamore Land Trust.
 The transfer has been accomplished.
 Our District has entered into a long term (20 year) lease agreement with the land trust.
 In 2008, the District sought and received a Conditional Use Approval from Columbus Planning Department.
 This final approval allowed us to construct the planned improvements in late 2009.
-We began operation of the new station in early 2010.
+We began operation of this new station in 2010.
+The last packer truck based collection, at Long Road, ceased operating in March 2010.